 - paging, masking and sound reinforcement systems

-Projects that cannot meet sections of the requirements due to limited scope of work or historic preservation requirements must meet at least 3 of the above sections and submit a detailed description justifying design decisions.
+Projects that cannot meet sections of the requirements due to limited work or historic preservation requirements must meet at least 3 of the above sections and submit a detailed description justifying design decisions.